 HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

 What happens when Crown Princess Victoria and Prince Daniel of Sweden visit a small town in southern Finland, which was named after a Swedish Queen in the 18th century?
 This time, the Princess came to inaugurate a piece of land near the end of September.
-Well … the elderly were rubbing their eyes in amazement, and children and some adults wore crowns made of cardboard.
+Well … the elderly rubbed their eyes in amazement, while children and some adults wore crowns made of cardboard.
 Finland Today followed the visit, and here’s the report.

 Text and Photographs: TONY ÖHBERG/FINLAND TODAY